AnouchkaDESMETTRE/HydrogenProject/README.md

         given ρ_s(t=0) = ρ_s,0 and boundary conditions.
         Where:
         * `ρ_s` represents the density of hydrogen in the solid.
-        * `ṁ(ρ_s, t)` is the reaction term, coupling the two equations.
+        * `ṁ(ρ_s, t)` is the reaction term, coupling the two equations see above.
 A simplified reaction rate law (e.g., first-order) will be used initially.

 * Boundary and Initial Conditions (Absorption case):
     * Boundary Conditions: